harshkanjariya/pg/README.md

 ### GitHub Pages (Recommended - Free!)

-This website is configured for automatic deployment to GitHub Pages:
+This static website is configured for automatic deployment to GitHub Pages:

 1. **Create GitHub repository** named `comfort-stays-pg`
 2. **Push your code** to GitHub